What is H-1B Visa?

 The process to get an H-1B visa can be confusing, and what may seem like small filing errors could delay you or your employees’ ability to work in the U.S. for an extended period of time.

-The experienced immigration lawyers at Moon Law Office near Syracuse, NY, and Buffalo, NY have helped employees and employers with the H-1B visa process for many years.
+An experienced immigration lawyer, Janet Moon, has helped employees and employers with the H-1B visa process for many years.
 Schedule a consultation today.

 Get Working.
 Get A Consultation.